AppImage/docs.appimage.org/source/user-guide/troubleshooting.rst

 Troubleshooting
 ===============

 This page covers some of the most common problems with AppImages users might face, and provides solutions and links to external references.
 This page is not considered to be exhaustive.
-For additional help, please consider asking in our `Discourse forum <https://discourse.appimage.org>`_ or join our IRC channel `#appimage <irc://chat.freenode.net/appimage>`_ on `Freenode <https://freenode.net>`_ (`webchat <https://webchat.freenode.net/?channels=appimage>`_).
+For additional help, please see the :ref:`Contact page <ref-contact>`.

 .. note::